-Most kitchens are designed with a particular look and style, whether it is traditional or modern.
-However, most kitchens tend to look out-dated in a few years no matter how well they’ve been designed.
+Most kitchens are designed with a particular look and style, whether traditional or modern.
+However, most kitchens look outdated after a few years, no matter how well they’ve been designed.
 Thankfully, you can give your kitchen a fresh and trendy look simply by replacing your tiles.

-While there are several tiles which are suitable for use in kitchens, subway tiles are one type of tile that never goes out of trend.
-Subway tiles are cost-effective, incredibly attractive and they are being used in modern kitchens and bathrooms all over the world.
+While several tiles are suitable for kitchens, subway tiles are one tile that never goes out of trend.
+Subway tiles are cost-effective and incredibly attractive, and they are being used in modern kitchens and bathrooms worldwide.

 If you are planning an upcoming kitchen renovation, then you should consider replacing your old tiles with modern subway tiles.
 They can be laid in a variety of patterns, which is what we take a look at today.
 So, continue reading this post to discover some of the best subway tile patterns for a kitchen.
 I’ll even throw in a few recommendations for awesome subway tiles in Perth, so do read through until the end!